souvik-ghosh/react-native-default-menu/README.md

 onPopupEvent = (eventName, index) => {
   // on IOS it returns the option name as first argument
   // on Android it returns 'itemSelected' or 'dismissed' as first argument
-  // the second argument is the index of the selected option console.log('index', index);
+  // the second argument is the index of the selected option.
+If cancelled it returns undefined as index console.log('index', index);
-  // if cancelled it returns -1 on IOS and undefined on Android as index let option;
+  let optionName;
-  if (index) option = options[index]; // get option name
+  if (index >= 0) optionName = options[index]; // get option name from 'options' array
-  console.log('selected option', option);
+  console.log('selected option', optionName);
 };
 ...
 render() {